October 8 @ 4:00 pm 5:30 pm

-This session is one of six drop-in workshops designed to provide autistic and neurodivergent individuals opportunities to learn and practice essential social communication skills.
-Each 90-minute workshop covers a different aspect of social communication, providing information, tips and strategies to help autistic and neurodivergent individuals to connect and thrive in social situations.
+This session is one of six drop-in workshops designed to provide Autistic and neurodivergent individuals opportunities to learn and practice essential social communication skills in a safe and welcoming setting.
+Each 90-minute workshop covers a different aspect of social communication, providing information, tips and strategies intended to help in day-to-day social situations.

 There is no cost to attend these sessions.

-Advance registration is not required – you can attend them all (we recommend this!) or just the ones that seem interesting to you.
-Attending in person is a great way to meet new people and get hands-on practice.
+You don’t need to register in advance; you can attend them all or just the ones that seem interesting to you.
+BUT, attending in person is a great way to meet new people and get hands-on practice.
 If attending in-person isn’t possible for you, you can also choose to attend virtually via Sinneave Connects, our online learning portal.
 Sinneave Connects is FREE, but you must register for an account to use it.

 If you already have a Connects account, just log in as usual.
 If you have not registered yet, it’s easy!
 Click the button below that says “Sinneave Connects” to access the portal and follow these steps: